 The District monitors the water resources and operates its water control structures 365 days a year.
-The maintenance of the dams, canals, and water control structures is an ongoing effort and aligns with federal standards, where necessary.
-A Capital Improvement Plan has been completed for the District's highest priority water control structures.
-The District is implementing highpriority improvements identified in the District's risk-based plan.
-These improvement projects are in design, which include cement repair, addition of cathodic protection systems for some of the coastal structures, and the replacement of flood gates and their associated lift system based on the age and condition, all of which will further improve the preventative maintenance, life cycle management, and capital improvement planning for the water control structures.
-The full plan containing all 84 water control structures is planned for completion by the end of calendar year 2024.
+The maintenance of the dams, canals and water control structures is an ongoing effort and aligns with federal standards, where necessary.
+A Capital Improvement Plan has been completed for the District's water control structures.
+The District is implementing high-priority improvements identified in the District's risk-based plan.
+In FY2024, the District started construction on its first capital project resulting from the Plan at the Lake Tarpon Outfall Canal Structure 551 which included cement repair and addition of cathodic protection system at this coastal structure.
+Additional capital improvement projects are in design which include another cement repair and the addition of cathodic protection systems and the replacement of flood gates and their associated lift system based on the age and condition.
+These projects will further improve the preventative maintenance, life cycle management and capital improvement planning for the water control structures.

-- Operate and maintain the District's 84 water control structures to maximize the flood protection benefits - Monitor and maintain the District's dams and canals - Develop and implement an asset management program for District's 84 water control structures - Conduct long-term, risk-based capital planning - Implement prudent capital projects to minimize the likelihood of failure of the District's water control structures
+- Operate and maintain the District's 84 water control structures to maximize the flood protection benefits - Monitor and maintain the District's dams and canals - Implement and maintain the asset management program for the District's 84 water control structures - Conduct long-term, risk-based capital planning - Implement prudent capital projects to minimize the likelihood of failure of the District's water control structures